mik-jozef/chalk/notes/spec-notes.md

   let x: Int | Text =< 3;
 ```
 don't do `?T` as `T | null`.
 Many times `Opt[T]` is preferrable.
+`===` (identity) implies `==` (semi-equality) implies `=` equality.
+  Semi-equality is a computable equivalence class.
+  For types, `A === B` if they are the same (or syntactically the same?),
+  `A == B` if the compiler can prove them equal, and `A = B` if they have
+  the same values.
+prohibit side effects in expressions contained in the conjunction or disjunction
+  operators
+`a.p` should be of type undefined if a might not have that property, `a!.p` should
+  only be undefined if `a` may be undefined
+imperative programming presents two problems:
+  time
+  0. certain facts about a value that need to be a part of its type should be local
+     to a certain piece of code.
+If a library returns a value it does not hold any
+     reference to, the type of that returned value should not contain invariants
+     that were necessary to construct the value.
+In other words, time forgetting.
+     Just as conventional types in an immutable languages provide spatial forgetting
+     (if I have a value of type Int, then through the type system I forget I have
+     a particular value and pretend there can be any integer whatsoever, in the space
+     of all integers, I have forgotten the actual value).
+     Time forgetting means forgetting certain parts of the type as program execution
+     moves on.
+A library zeroth constructs a value in a type safe way by having
+     references to it whose type includes invariants internal to the library and
+     irrelevant to the user of the library.
+Then it should be able to safely return
+     a reference to it that no longer contains those invariants.
+This is notable
+     because in an imperative programming language, having references with distinct
+     types that refer to the same value is problematic.
+     Time forgetting is likely to be very closely tied to lifetimes.
+  1. A way to ignore types/invariants temporarily when their variables are provably
+     not read by the code that relies on those invariants, so that invariants may be
+     temporarily broken by other parts of code if "no one's looking".
+Basic questions:
+  should there be value types?      i tend towards yes, but only if refs cannot refer to them (\_varName contains a value, varName is a reference?)
+    if so, should refs be able to point at them? (this basically means pointers) no, see below
+  should there be pointers?         not in the basic version of the language -- a programmer should have the option to ignore such low-level detail completely if she wishes
+  should there be primitive types?  i dunno.
+Probably necessary for performance, but they are a special case of value types
+    should they be mutable?         sure, just like in JS
+both sync and async should be keywords; generics should be able to talk about both
+  types of functions, don't be a C++ with code duplication because of constness
+  (or scary templating shit with const forwarding, but that's irrelevant to the warning)
+if find it likely that renaming of members should be supported, because I suppose
+  otherwise there could be conflicts in ghost values in types of imperative programs

+  also: the definition of a field should be able to express that it is a group
+  wrt two separate methods.

+  Those methods should possibly be implementable outside the class definition,
+  sth like Haskell's type classes?
+In that case, a class should be allowed
+  to implement a trait twice, see the note about field above.

+  `C { a as c }` - renaming syntax?
 whitespace:
   ```
     cond then {